vpetrecca/Rubin-DP0-host-association/README.md

 - Query for host candidates in a 30'' region;
 - Filter the result with user-defined cuts (depending on the transient);
 - Measure the DLR for all candidates;
-- Rank host candidates and identify the best host (minimum DLR)
+- Rank host candidates and identify the best host (minimum DLR);
-- Produce cutouts with all the ranked candidates
+- Produce cutouts with all the ranked candidates.